emilienogue/theme-resume/content/authors/admin/_index.md

     location: British Columbia, Canada
     date_start: 2018-06-01
     date_end: 2018-09-30
-    description: Working in the field of nanoplasmonics and optical tweezers to study biomolecules and other sub-optical wavelength particles.
+    summary: Working in the field of nanoplasmonics and optical tweezers to study biomolecules and other sub-optical wavelength particles.

 # Skills